vmware-tanzu/community-edition/cli/cmd/plugin/README.md

   | main.go              # The main cobra interface.
 Adds commands from "pkg"
   | go.mod               # A single go module at the root of the plugin directory
   | go.sum
   |-- test/              # Test files for your CLI plugin.
-A valid Go module is required.
+A valid Go package is required.
   |   test.go
 ```

 ## The `pkg` Directory

-Within the `pkg` directory, the Cobra sub-commands for the plugin should be defined.
+Within the `pkg` directory, the [Cobra][cobra] sub-commands for the plugin should be defined.
 Name each file for the command it contains.

 ## The `main.go` File